Section C

 At Marks and Obstructions

-from the time boats are approaching them to start until they have passed them.
+are approaching it to start until they have left it astern.

 .....